“Out — out are the lights — out all!

 Twice in the light of the almost full moon, he saw small groups of people move slowly through the fields in the back.
 He could tell by the way they walked they were more zombies.
 They paid no attention to the silent dark house, they just shambled forward vanishing into the woods on the north side of the property as they headed towards the homes further up that had every light burning as if to dispel the darkness instead those lights only served to draw in the zombies like moths to a candle flame.

 Chris arrived around 2 am, Shelly his girlfriend was a blithering wreck.
 Her family had been attacked and she had watched helplessly as her father was dragged down and devoured.
 Her mother had pushed her into the basement, but in the process had been bitten on the leg.
 Shelly had listened to the screams for as long as they lasted.
-Shuddering with revulsion she had searched the basement for any thing to use as a weapon then she had crouched in a corner with a hatchet she had found listening to zombies claw slowly at the basement door.
+Shuddering with revulsion she had searched the basement for any thing to use as a weapon then she had crouched in a corner with a hatchet listening to zombies claw slowly at the basement door.
 Chris had shown up twenty minutes later.

 Once Sharon had gotten Shelly to sleep Chris continued the story. “ I got there and her dad was clawing at the Basement door.
 I put him down.
 Then the one on the ground came crawling at me.
 It was half gone, no legs, dragging its entrails, most of the flesh had been stripped off the torso so you could see the rib cage and some of the organs, the skin had been peeled off the skull.
 I killed it, and then saw the wedding ring.
 It was, had been her mom.
-Ain’t no way I could tell her any of that shit “ Jared only gazed at the wall thinking about that.
+Ain’t no way I could tell her any of that shit “ He said with a shudder.
+Jared only gazed at the wall thinking about that.
 Who the hell would ever want to see their parents like that. “ I dumped both bodies out the back door so she wouldn’t see them, no way in hell she needed to see that crap”

 Chris looked older already, the muscles in his jaw twitched and jumped now.
 It was the hopelessness in his eyes that bothered Jared the most.
 We will all end up with gray hair and twitches if we survive this Jared told himself. “ But what really bothers me, I haven’t seen a cop since noon or so and there is no National Guard, or Reserve out there.
 And Man, that’s scary as all hell to me.“